gatsbyjs/gatsby/docs/docs/reference/rendering-options/deferred-static-generation.md

 title: Deferred Static Generation API
 ---

-> **Note:** this feature requires running NodeJS server.
+> **Note:** This feature requires running NodeJS server.
 > It is currently fully supported with [`gatsby serve`](/docs/reference/gatsby-cli/#serve) and in [Gatsby Cloud](/products/cloud/).

 Deferred Static Generation (DSG) allows you to defer non-critical page generation to the first user request, speeding up build times.
-Instead of generating _every_ page up-front you can decide to build certain pages up-front and others only when a user accesses the page for the first time.
+Instead of generating _every_ page up front, you can decide to generate certain pages at build time and others only when a user accesses the page for the first time.
 Subsequent page requests use the same HTML and JSON generated during the very first request to this page.

 ## Creating deferred pages

 Creating deferred pages is almost identical to [creating regular pages](/docs/reference/routing/creating-routes/#using-gatsby-nodejs).
 The only difference is the new `defer` argument for [`createPage` action](/docs/reference/config-files/actions/#createPage).
-When set to `true` it excludes the page from the build step and instead generates it during the first HTTP request:
+When set to `true`, it tells Gatsby to exclude the page from the build step and instead generate it during the first HTTP request:

 ```js:title=gatsby-node.js
 exports.createPages = async function ({ actions, graphql }) {